 What are the differences between them?
 How do you choose the best live streaming camera for your needs?
 Here is a quick guide to choosing the best camera for live streaming.

+This is Part 1 of a two-part article about live streaming cameras.
 In case you already know which type of camera you are looking for, jump straight to Part 2 of this article: 19 best cameras for live streaming.

 Types of live streaming cameras

 Let’s first look at the different types of cameras that are capable of live streaming.
 When we talk about live streaming cameras, we are primarily talking about webcams, DSLRs, and camcorders (consumer and professional).
 Less frequently, PTZ and action cameras are also mentioned (these are more specialized kinds of live streaming cameras).

 In order to start live streaming from a DSLR, a camcorder, a PTZ, or an action camera through a computer, a capture card is necessary to “grab” the signal.
 Web cameras are the exception: you can connect them directly to a computer through USB and they will be ready to stream.
 If, however, you are going live using a hardware encoder like Pearl 2 or Pearl Mini — no external capture card is required.
 Hardware encoders come with capture cards built in, so you can connect your camera directly to the encoder.
 Check out our live streaming basics guide to refresh your knowledge of how to live stream from an external camera.

 Webcams are easy to use, USB powered devices, that connect directly to a computer.
 Many encoders (such as Webcaster X2) also readily accept webcams as USB video sources.
 Laptops often come with internal webcams, but these generally have terrible quality.
 That being said, modern external webcams have come a long way over the past decade, and some of the higher-end ones offer great quality for a very reasonable price.
 Top of the line webcams can come equipped with extra features like zoom, face recognition, and decent built-in microphones.